Liverpool Walton

 - Liverpool XX (Liverpool Stoneycroft), Prescot Road, Old Swan, opened in 1997.

-There are also records at The Salvation Army's International Heritage Centre of there being a Liverpool Stancombe Corps, opening in 1909 and a Liverpool Knotty Ash Corps, but little is known about where these corps were located, the year in which they opened or how long they were around for.
+There are also records at The Salvation Army's International Heritage Centre of there being a Liverpool Stancombe Corps, opening in 1909.
+Little is known about where this corps was located.
+Liverpool Knotty Ash Corps never received its Liverpool Numeral despite being classed as a Liverpool Corps.

-There was also a small corps in Kirkby, however this didn't bare a Liverpool name or number as Kirkby wasn't considered part of the City of Liverpool at the time of opening.
+There was also a Outpost in Kirkby which was run by Liverpool Walton Corps.
+Kirkby didn't bare a Liverpool name or numeral as Kirkby wasn't considered part of the City of Liverpool at the time of opening.
+Shortly before it was destroyed by fire during an arson attack, Kirkby Outpost was granted full corps status.
+The Netherton Outpost, run by Liverpool Bootle Corps, was never granted corps status.

 Other nearby corps included: